Population Profiles

 Food Insecurity in The United States

-Data on food insecurity were sourced from 2019 historical food insecurity estimates from Map the Meal Gap as produced by Feeding America county-level estimates.
-In order to create food insecurity rates and numbers, the relationship between food insecurity and its closely linked indicators (poverty, unemployment, homeownership, disability prevalence, etc.) are first analyzed at the state level.
+Data on food insecurity were sourced from 2022 historical food insecurity estimates from Map the Meal Gap as produced by Feeding America county-level estimates.
+To create food insecurity rates and numbers, the relationship between food insecurity and its closely linked indicators (poverty, unemployment, homeownership, disability prevalence, etc.) are first analyzed at the state level.
 Then, the coefficient estimates from this analysis are used in conjunction with the same variables for every county and congressional district.
 Together, these variables can generate estimated food insecurity rates for individuals and children at the local level.

 Data sets and more information can be found at: https://map.feedingamerica.org/.
 For additional information about methodology and approach, see Feeding America FI Projection Methods & FAQ or contact research@feedingamerica.org.